 ISO 9001 (Quality Management)

-ISO 9001 defines a documented quality management system focused on consistent processes, traceability, risk management, and continuous improvement across manufacturing and service operations.
+ISO 9001 certifies a company’s quality management system, emphasizing documented processes, traceability, corrective actions, and continual improvement across manufacturing and services.

 Overview